Harmxn02/CICIDS-IntrusionDetection/README.md

 | weighted avg               | 0.96      | 0.95   | 0.95     | 565576  |

 The model performs okay on most attack types with an accuracy of **94.52%** and an F1 score of **95.09%**.
 However, it performs horribly on a few attack types, namely: **Bot**, **Web Attack � Brute Force**, **Web Attack � XSS**, **Infiltration**, **Web Attack � SQL Injection**, and **Heartbleed**.
 This is likely due to the low number of samples for these attack types.

+### All data (Hybrid model)

+Here, the model was trained on the CICIDS2017 dataset, using all the data, and a hybrid CNN-GAN model.
+The architecture is explained in this research paper: <https://www.jait.us/articles/2024/JAIT-V15N7-886.pdf>.
+The data preprocessing done here are the exact same as the ones done in the `main.ipynb` notebook.
+The only thing that is different is the model architecture.